ClickHouse is an open-code columnar DBMS that allows for executing analytical queries in real time based on structured big data.

 NOTE.
 If ClickHouse is set up incorrectly, it may result in data model work restrictions.

-Create the clickhouse-odbc driver manually based on the resources corresponding to the used version of Linux OS.
+Create the clickhouse-odbc driver manually based on the resources corresponding to the used version of Linux OS and install the driver to a computer with installed BI server.

 Install the clickhouse-client driver to a computer with installed BI server.